Hennepin County Board debates measured rollout of county services

 Library staffers have complained about unsafe working conditions and want hazard pay for being front-line workers.
 They also say they want a seat at the table to discuss these issues, something Callison said she wouldn’t agree to when leaders are rude and confrontational to commissioners and county staff.

-Opat mentioned disparity issues regarding library services because many children don’t have internet access at home.
+Opat mentioned equity regarding library services because many children don’t have internet access at home.
 “With parks and programming going to be shut down, it’s going to be a rough summer for kids,” he said.